Univalence in Simplicial Sets

 \section{Abstract}

 We present an accessible account of Voevodsky’s construction of a univalent universe of Kan fibrations.

-Our goal in this note is to give a concise, self-contained account of the results of \cite[Section 5]{voevodsky:notes-2011-04}: the construction of a homotopically universal small Kan fibration $\pi \colon \UUt \to \UU$; the proof that $\UU$ is a Kan complex; and the proof that $\pi$ is univalent.
+Our goal in this note is to give a concise, self-contained account of the results of the third-named author given in \cite[Section 5]{voevodsky:notes-on-type-systems}: the construction of a homotopically universal small Kan fibration $\pi \colon \UUt \to \UU$; the proof that $\UU$ is a Kan complex; and the proof that $\pi$ is univalent.

-We assume some background knowledge of the homotopy theory of simplicial sets, and category theory in general; \cite{hovey:book} and \cite{mac-lane:book} are canonical and sufficient references.
+We assume some background knowledge of the homotopy theory of simplicial sets, and category theory in general; \cite{hovey:book} and \cite{mac-lane:cwm} are canonical and sufficient references.
 Other good sources include \cite{may:simplicial-book}, \cite{goerss-jardine}, and \cite{joyal:theory-of-quasi-cats}.

 In Section~\ref{sec:1}, we construct $\pi \colon \UUt \to \UU$, and prove that it is a weakly universal $\alpha$-small Kan fibration.
 In Section~\ref{sec:2}, we prove further that the base $\UU$ is a Kan complex.